-- F-2.
-Withdrawal.
-If the attorney determines that he or she cannot or is unwilling to handle the appeal, the attorney should notify the court and seek to be discharged or replaced as soon as possible. - F-3.
-Participation in Appeal.
+If the attorney determines that he or she cannot or is unwilling to handle the appeal, the attorney should notify the court and seek to be discharged or replaced as soon as possible.

 The attorney should participate in an appeal filed by another party unless discharged.